awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.iam.managed-policies.md

     ]
   }
   ```
 + **AWSElasticBeanstalkReadOnlyAccess** – Allows the user to view applications and environments, but not to perform operations on them\.
 It provides read\-only access to all Elastic Beanstalk resources\.
 Note that read\-only access does not enable actions such as downloading Elastic Beanstalk logs so that you can read them\.
-See the example at the end of this topic for information on how to enable read\-only access to Elastic Beanstalk logs\.
+This is because the logs are staged in the Amazon S3 bucket, where Elastic Beanstalk would require write permission\.
+See the example at the end of this topic for information on how to enable access to Elastic Beanstalk logs\.

   ```
   {